dlal-group/simtext/README.md

  -h, --help                    show help message
- -i INPUT, --input INPUT       input file name. add path if file is not in workind directory -o OUTPUT, --output OUTPUT    output file name. [default "pmids_to_pubtator_matrix_output"] -c [...], --categories [...]
+ -i INPUT, --input INPUT       input file name. add path if file is not in workind directory -o OUTPUT, --output OUTPUT    output file name. [default "pmids_to_pubtator_matrix_output"] -b, --byid                    if you want to find common gene IDs / mesh IDs instead of specific scientific terms.
+ -n NUMBER, --number NUMBER    number of most frequent terms/IDs to extract. by default all terms/IDs are extracted.
+ -c [...], --categories [...]
 PubTator categories that should be considered [default "('Gene', 'Disease', 'Mutation','Chemical')"]
+ -- install_packages           if you want to auto install missing required packages
 ```

 Output: